 A lot of uncelebrated work goes into payroll management, including payslip creation.
 Accounting departments often have to go back and forth with human resources to compute things like taxes, deductibles, leave credits, bonuses, salary increases, and so on.
 Accounting automation can do all this semi to fully-automatically.

 Getting that budget approved by the Accounting department can often take anywhere between a whole day to a few days.
 But automation makes approval processes easier for accountants and the entire company.
-For example, this automation can help determine whether some fields are missing or whether totals don’t add up right, saving countless hours of needless back and forths.
+For example, this automation can help determine whether some fields are missing or whether totals don’t add up right, saving countless hours of needless back and forth.

 - What is a T&E expense report and why is it important?